fernanhid/Wordly/README.md

 2. (a-f) Topic Modeling(NMF)/ Exploration
 3. Country by country visualizations of topics over time

-Some of the Interesting Insights:
+Some of the Interesting Insights I found:

 1. India focused on Brexit before anyone else
 2. Peru and the U.S. focused on the arrival of Pope Francis